ManhTrinhNguyen/jenkins-exercise/README.md

 In order to see failing test, remove index.html or rename it and run tests.

-## Dockerize Node App
+## Step 1 : Dockerize Node App
+    ```
-1. To run Nodejs App I need Nodejs Image as a base
+        ## To run Node App i need Nodejs as a Base image
+        FROM node:20-alpine

+        ## RUN (Execute any Linux cmd inside the container) .
+        ## I Create a /home/app dir inside the container
+        RUN mkdir -p /home/app

+        ## COPY (To Copy from the App in the Host to Destination in the container)
+        COPY ./app /home/app

+        ## WORKDIR : Make sure the container working on this Dir
+        WORKDIR /home/app

+        ## Install npm
+        RUN npm install

+        ## CMD : Help me execute the entrypoint
+        CMD [ "node", "server.js" ]

+    ```